 We can become a better version of ourselves by improving our physique, learning new languages, and taking on professional challenges, but we can never become someone else.

-A digital detox will enable you to ignore the existence of other people for a short period, destroying all potential comparisons.
+A digital detox will enable you to ignore the existence of other people for a short period.
+And this blissful ignorance will destroy all potential comparisons.

 A chance to cut out distractions